-The hull of the ship was laid down in 1918 - and according to Wikipedia, aptly named the SS Scooba, although that fact should probably be taken with a pinch of salt! - at Hog Island Emergency Shipyard in Philadelphia.
-On completion after the November 11th Armistice, she was renamed the SS Liberty Glo and went to work as a cargo ship.
-Her career was then almost cut short before it really had a chance to flourish when in 1919 she struck a mine off the coast of the Netherlands, just months after leaving the US.
-Luckily the Liberty Glo reached port with no casualties or loss of cargo, despite having cracked her hull from 'waterline to waterline'.
+The hull of the ship was laid down in 1918 at Hog Island Emergency Shipyard in Philadelphia, and according to Wikipedia, aptly named the SS Scooba – although that fact should probably be taken with a pinch of salt!
+On completion after the 11th November Armistice, the vessel was renamed the SS Liberty Glo and went to work as a cargo ship.
+The SS Liberty Glo's career was then almost cut short before it really had a chance to flourish, when in 1919 is struck a mine off the coast of the Netherlands, just months after leaving the US.
+Luckily the SS Liberty Glo reached port with no casualties or loss of cargo, despite a large crack in the hull from 'waterline to waterline'.

-After America entered WWII she was commissioned by the US Navy, redesignated the USAT Liberty Glo and armed with guns on her foredeck and stern - her role, an armed supply ship.
-On January 11th, 1942, enroute to the Philippines from Australia, she was struck by a torpedo from the Japanese submarine I-166 and suffered extensive damage but once again, no casualties.
-The USS Paul Jones and the Dutch HNLMS Van Ghent took the Liberty under tow, away from Lombok and towards Singaraja in Bali to save her valuable cargo of rubber and railway parts.
+After America entered WWII, the vessel was commissioned as an armed supply ship by the US Navy, re-designated the USAT Liberty and armed with guns on the foredeck and stern.
+On 11th January 1942, enroute to the Philippines from Australia, the USAT Liberty was struck by a torpedo from the Japanese submarine I-166 and suffered extensive damage, but once again, no casualties.
+The USS Paul Jones and the Dutch HNLMS Van Ghent took the Liberty under tow, away from Lombok and towards Singaraja in Bali, to save her valuable cargo of rubber and railway parts.

-However, the Liberty Glo began to take on too much water and with Singaraja occupied by enemy forces, the decision was made to beach her at Tulamben.
-There she remained, slowly being stripped of her cargo and fittings, until the next significant event in the ships history – the eruption of Mt Agung in 1963.
-This eruption killed thousands of people in pyroclastic flows and lahars that descended the slopes of the volcano, and caused the Liberty Glo to slip down off the beach and beneath the waves, splitting her hull in two in the process.
-She now lies on her starboard side in just 30m of water, having been completely colonised by a riot of hard and soft corals, sponges, ascidians and hydroids, and is home to hundreds of different species of fish and invertebrate life – a peaceful end for a ship with such a tumultuous past.
+However, the USS Liberty began to take on too much water.
+With Singaraja occupied by enemy forces, the decision was made to beach it at Tulamben in Bali.
+There the vessel remained, slowly being stripped of its cargo and fittings, until the next significant event in the ship's history – the eruption of Mount Agung in 1963.
+This volcano eruption killed thousands of people and caused the Liberty to slip down off the beach and beneath the waves, splitting its hull in two in the process.
+The wreck now lies on its starboard side in just 30-metres of water, having been completely colonised by a riot of hard and soft corals, sponges, ascidians and hydroids.
+Today, the wreck is home to hundreds of different species of fish and invertebrate life – a peaceful end for a ship with such a tumultuous past.

-The Liberty Glo lies roughly 40m from the shore, with her bow pointing approximately due north.
-The shallowest part of the wreck is roughly 2-3m whilst the deepest is at almost 30m, where parts of the super structure and debris lie scattered on the sandy bottom.
-Some sections of her port side and hull have been buried by sand in the shallows but the vertical remains of what was the Liberty Glo's deck and superstructure, as well as parts of the engine room, hold and bow section can all be explored.
-In fact, whilst the wreck is 'only' 120m long, the site can be explored again and again as there is so much to see, particularly in terms of the abundant encrusting life and diversity of fish.
+The USS Liberty wreck dive site lies roughly 40-metres from the shore, with its bow pointing approximately due north.
+At its shallowest point, the wreck is roughly three-metres deep, whilst the deepest sections lie at almost 30-metres, where parts of the super structure and debris can be found scattered on the sandy bottom.
+Some sections of the vessel's port side and hull have been buried by sand in the shallows but the vertical remains of what was the Liberty's deck and superstructure, as well as parts of the engine room, hold and bow section can all be explored.
+In fact, whilst the wreck is 'only' 120-metres long, the site can be explored again and again as there is so much to see, particularly in terms of the abundant encrusting life and diversity of fish.

 For most visitors, it isn't the remains of the wreck itself that is the big attraction.
 Rather, it is the diversity of life that has been attracted to the site.
 Biologist estimate that over 400 species of fish make their home on the Liberty, with still more pelagic species as passing visitors – a huge number for such a small site.
 The combination of deep water close by, currents that provide a steady supply of food and the variety of different habitats around the area, means that everything from the tiniest pygmy seahorse, to giants such as Mola Mola have all been seen on the Liberty.
 And as well as actual diversity, it is the sheer numbers of fish that makes the site stand out from pretty much any other in Bali.